Lizards

 There are 11 species of lizard found on the Island of Cyprus: LINK 1

 These tiny geckos are usually found hiding under rocks during the daytime.
-They emerge late afternoon / early evening to catch the last of the sunshine before setting off to hunt insect prey once it gets dark.
+During the hotter summer months they often emerge late afternoon / early evening to catch the last of the sunshine before setting off to hunt insect prey once it gets dark.

 Kotschy's Gecko's are quick to drop their tail as a distraction to potential predators to enable them evade capture.